jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Quality storytelling is why so many devoted boxers, judokas, and other practioners were sucked in by their respective discipline.
 Filled with history, culture, and traditions, isolated martial art disciplines acted like echo chambers with a reality so complete, it tricked people into believing it was the single source of truth.

-During the growth of Ultimate Fighting, fighters quickly realized the rules of boxing, kickboxing, wrestling, etc., were excellent for honing their chosen techniques but were also artificial and must be forgotten when preparing for an actual fight.

-When fighters customized their techniques to the problems faced in a specific fight, evolution became their instructor and the community entered a brave new world.
+During the growth of Ultimate Fighting, fighters quickly realized the rules of boxing, kickboxing, wrestling, etc., were excellent for honing their chosen techniques but were also artificial and must be forgotten when learning to battle in real fights.
+After fighters learned many discplines, they also learned to customize their techniques to the problems faced in a specific fight.
+Thereby evolution became their instructor and the fighting community entered a brave new world.

 A world of remarkable progress.
 With an open mind and access to the world's information on the internet, fighters improved themselves by leaps and bounds every year.
 Kickboxers became wrestlers, Jiu-jitsu black belts learned high-kicks.
 Each martial art became a sub-discipline that brought its techniques to an open marketplace of ideas.

 With evolution as their teacher, these new martial artists started to listen to their bodies instead of other peoples stories.
 The speed of victories, and the less pain suffered in winning them, was the best judge, teacher, and pundit of what's the best fighting philosophy.
-The top martial arts trainers were the ones who helped their students adapt faster.
+The top martial arts trainers weren't the ones with the best stories but the ones who helped their students adapt faster.

-When fighers finally embrace evolution, they created new way for humans to think of self-defense called mixed-martial arts.
+When fighers finally embraced evolution, they created new way for humans to think of self-defense called mixed-martial arts.

 In mixed-martial arts, fighters don't limit themselves within the confines of an artificial rulebook.
 Instead, it's taught that everyone should learn a little from every discipline, and the best technique is the one that brings results.
 Everyone is so devoted to this constant evolution, mixed-martial artists want everyone to give their opinions, offer their perspective, and exchange ideas, because "iron sharpens iron".